Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

-Each of Figures~\ref{fig:strong-scalability-1.4M}, \ref{fig:strong-scalability-2.9M}, and~\ref{fig:strong-scalability-4.4M} shows a general trend of speedup that is unavoidable when strongly scaling an implicit method: At first, the speedup stays close to the ideal speedup with initial increases in cores; this is where the run time is dominated by computations and/or communication is overlapped with computations.
+Each of the Figures~\ref{fig:strong-scalability-1} and~\ref{fig:strong-scalability-3} shows a general trend of speedup that is unavoidable when strongly scaling an implicit method: At first, the speedup stays close to the ideal speedup with initial increases in cores; this is where the run time is dominated by computations and/or communication is overlapped with computations.
 Speedup then gradually deviates from ideal and starts to flatten up to a certain increase in cores.
 After the flattening, the speedup decreases because the time used for communication dominates compared with the time used for computations.
 Our strong scalability results follow this general trend.
-Specifically, they demonstrate that the highest achievable speedup is 12.2 (green curve at 3,584 cores in Figure~\ref{fig:strong-scalability-1.4M}) The highest speedup is slightly lower in Figure~\ref{fig:strong-scalability-2.9M} (green curve reaches speedup of 9) and Figure~\ref{fig:strong-scalability-4.4M} (green curve reaches speedup of 8).
+Specifically, they demonstrate that the highest achievable speedup is 12.2 (green curve at 3,584 cores in Figure~\ref{fig:strong-scalability-1}) The highest speedup is slightly lower in Figure~\ref{fig:strong-scalability-3} (green curve reaches speedup of 8).
 We show the scalability of different refinement frequencies because this work focuses on the AMR algorithms as well as AMR-induced overheads.
 The more often the mesh is refined dynamically (i.e., the lower the refinement frequency), the wider the gap is between the case with only two refinements during the whole simulation (green curve for RF256) and the frequencies RF128 (orange), RF64 (purple), and RF32 (pink).
+This implies that to achieve better scalability in our solver, mesh adaptation would need to happen less often.
+Note that as discussed in Section~\ref{sec:dmbf}, the AMR algorithm based on p4est is highly scalable.
+The inefficiency comes from the overhead in rebuilding various operators when the mesh is updated.
+However, less frequent adaptation of the mesh is detrimental for the accuracy of the solution, as demonstrated in Section~\ref{sec:pred0-vs-pred1}.
+These conflicting objectives need to be balanced, which was the main motivation in proposing indicator prediction for AMR, which achieves control over higher accuracies while keeping the impact on computational overheads, and hence on scalability, at a minimum.
+With the demonstrated improvements in accuracy from Section~\ref{sec:pred0-vs-pred1} due to AMR prediction, we can expect that each of the refinement frequencies in Figures~\ref{fig:strong-scalability-1} and~\ref{fig:strong-scalability-3} resolves the solution similarly well.
+Therefore, one can choose the frequency that is most advantageous for scalability without sacrificing accuracy.